-As you walk up the hill the stone wall aids in just giving you a hint in your vision of what is ahead.
-Through the gate you are suddenly in a beautiful European garden that is absolutely stunning.
-Water features, divine deep green hedges, nooks and crannies of massive walls of green and exciting views with masses of huge roses.
+As you walk up the hill, the stone wall aids in just giving you a hint in your vision of what is ahead.
+Through the gate, you are suddenly in a beautiful European garden that is absolutely stunning.
+Water features, divine deep green hedges, nooks and crannies of massive green walls and exciting views with masses of huge roses.

-Continuing up the steps there is a space that is full of enchanting elements straight from a storybook.
-The handrails become a space for water channels that were constructed by the Sultan to allow ablution rituals before prayers.
-At the top of the hill is a romantic Neo Gothic style lookout with gorgeous views of the estate and surrounding gardens and hills.
+Continuing up the steps, there is a space full of enchanting elements straight from a storybook.
+The handrails become a space for water channels constructed by the Sultan to allow ablution rituals before prayers.
+At the top of the hill is a romantic Neo-Gothic style lookout with gorgeous views of the estate and surrounding gardens and hills.

-The garden is filled with fountains, courtyards and ancient irrigation channels with masses of fragrant roses and other flowers reminiscent of the old tales of Arabian Nights from childhood stories.
+The garden is filled with fountains, courtyards, and ancient irrigation channels with masses of fragrant roses and other flowers reminiscent of Arabian Nights’ old tales from childhood stories.

 Cypress pines hugging at the end of the beautiful water channel lined with roses.

-Travels abroad become more vivid as you reflect on experiences once home and you wish you just go back and see again the uniqueness of a place.
+Travels abroad become more vivid as you reflect on experiences once home, and you wish you just go back to see again the uniqueness of a place.
 The Summer House is one such place.
-Fortunately I was able to visit for several hours but it was far too brief and The Summer House Garden and Alhambra Palaces demand extensive time to fully appreciate the magnitude of the beauty and uniqueness of the history.
+Fortunately, I was able to visit for several hours but it was far too brief, and The Summer House Garden and Alhambra Palaces demand extensive time to fully appreciate the magnitude of the beauty, and uniqueness of the history.